marco-amorim/residency/README.md

 ### Points to Improve

 - The whole styling of the Application
+- Find out a way to get the Latitude and Longitude automatically with CEP + House Number
+- Warning on console with HeatMap component, on my researches it seems to be a problem with the **`react-leaflet-heatmap-layer`** library, and it shows only on development servers, check the source [here](https://stackoverflow.com/questions/58924617/componentwillreceiveprops-has-been-renamed)
 - Logic inside the validation methods at [residenceForm.js](https://github.com/marco-amorim/desafio-react/blob/master/client/src/components/residences/ResidenceForm.js) and [formValidations.js](https://github.com/marco-amorim/desafio-react/blob/master/client/src/util/formValidations.js)